-Cleaning will be required 2 times per week.
+Cleaning will be required 3 times a week.
 Work Schedule of the cleaning staff are to be determined by the Contractor and the Royal Canadian Mounted Police (RCMP) Site Authority upon contract award.

-"AS Required" activities are to be performed during the Contractor's or Contractor's personnels' normal work schedule.
+"AS Required" activities are to be performed during the Contractor's normal work schedule.